(updated January, 28, 2016)

 - Monthly Luncheon - The Tollgate Monthly Luncheon has been revived thanks to Loris Watson and her husband, Marvin Caldwell.
-Our first revival was Tuesday, October 7 and we were surprised at how many showed up.
+Our first revival was Tuesday, October 7 and we were very pleasantly surprised at how many folks showed up.
 As always, please bring a dish that feeds 8, and table service.
 Coffee will be supplied.
-Our next luncheon will be Tuesday, November 17, 2015 at noon in the Rec Hall.
+Our next luncheon will be Tuesday, February 16th, 2016 at noon in the Rec Hall.
 Come join in on the tasty menu and FUN!!!!!

 - The Board of Directors recently adopted a Mission Statement for Tollgate.
 You can view the Mission Statement here.

 - It's time to get ready for Winter!
-Our next Adopt a Highway Litter Patrol pickup date will be November 12th, 2015.
-November 12th at 9:00 in the Rec Hall.
+Our next Adopt a Highway Litter Patrol pickup date is not yet scheduled for 2016.
 Those who have volunteered before please show up at 9:30 a.m. as this will give the new volunteers the time to watch the training video.
 McDonald’s has, once again, donated one free Extra Value Meal to each volunteer – how generous!!!!!!
 Please volunteer a few hours of your time to the "Tollgate Litter Patrol."

 - At the Board Meeting of April 28, 2014 the Board passed the following “Feeding The Deer Ban Policy”: Current scientific data supports the fact that feeding native deer harms the deer population and attracts unwanted predators of deer to our neighborhood.
 Therefore, a person, who knowingly places, deposits, distributes, stores or scatters food, garbage or any other attractant so as to constitute a lure, attraction or enticement for deer, will be issued a written notification along with photo(s) of proof and will be required to remove the attractant within 48 hours of notification.
 If such person(s) does not remove the attractant within the required 48 hours they will be fined $50.
 Second offence for feeding the deer will incur a $50 fine, third offense $100, fourth offense $250 and any additional offense will be fined at the Boards discretion.